Why is it warm in summer and cold in winter? Why is it hot in summer and cold in winter? Why is it cold in winter

 Answer from Oblom[guru]

-due to the fact that the earth is round and rotate on an axis around the sun, in short, read the textbook
+due to the fact that the earth is round and rotating on an axis around the sun, read the textbook

 Answer from cornflower[guru]

-It is warm in summer, because everyone goes around lightly dressed, some in only thongs, this heats up the air, and in winter, on the contrary, they put on fur coats and there is nowhere for the air to get warm, so it becomes cold ...
+It’s warm in the summer, because everyone walks around lightly dressed, some in just thongs, which heats up the air, but in winter, on the contrary, they put on fur coats and there’s nowhere for the air to get warm, so it gets cold...

 Answer from *** [guru]

-The thing is that there are 4 seasons and their change is due to the rotation of the planet Earth around the Sun.
-This happens in 365 (366) days, but at the same time, the Earth also manages to make a revolution around its axis every 24 hours.
+The thing is that there are 4 seasons and their change is caused by the rotation of planet Earth around the Sun.
+This happens in 365 (366) days, but at the same time the Earth also manages to rotate around its axis every 24 hours.
 This is how the days change.

-If the Earth's axis (an imaginary line from the North Pole to the South Pole) were at right angles to the Earth's orbit around the Sun, we would have no seasons and all days would be the same.
+If the Earth's axis (the imaginary line from the North to the South Pole) were at right angles to the Earth's orbit around the Sun, we would have no seasons and all days would be the same.
 But the Earth's axis is tilted.

 The fact is that various forces act on the Earth.
 Firstly, this is the attraction of the Sun, secondly, the attraction of the Moon, and thirdly, the rotation of the Earth itself.
-As a result, the Earth revolves around the Sun in an oblique position.
-This position is maintained all year round, so the Earth's axis is always directed to one point - to the North Star.
+As a result, the Earth rotates around the Sun in an inclined position.
+This position persists all year round, so the Earth's axis is always directed to one point - the North Star.

 This means that part of the year the North Pole is turned towards the Sun, and the second part is hidden from it.
-Because of this inclination, the direct rays of the Sun sometimes illuminate the area of the Earth's surface north of the equator, sometimes on the equator, sometimes south of the equator.
-This is a different effect of direct sunlight on parts of the earth's surface and causes the change of seasons in different parts of the globe.
+Because of this tilt, the direct rays of the Sun sometimes illuminate the area of the Earth's surface north of the equator, sometimes at the equator, sometimes south of the equator.
+It is the varying exposure of areas of the earth's surface to direct sunlight that causes the seasons to change in different areas of the globe.

-Isn't it strange: when winter reigns in the northern hemisphere, the Earth is closer to the Sun by 4,500,000 km than when it is summer there.
+Isn't it strange: when winter reigns in the northern hemisphere, the Earth is 4,500,000 km closer to the Sun than when it is summer there.

-The fact is that in this case, the weather is determined not by the distance from our planet to the Sun, but by the tilt of the earth's axis in relation to the plane of the earth's orbit.
+The fact is that in this case the weather is determined not by the distance from our planet to the Sun, but by the inclination of the earth's axis relative to the plane of the earth's orbit.
 The angle of this inclination is 23.5 degrees.

-The earth revolves around the sun in such a way that its axis is always directed towards the North Star.
-Therefore, for one half of the year, the North Pole of the earth leans towards the Sun, and for the rest it deviates from it.
+The Earth rotates around the sun in such a way that its axis is always directed towards the North Star.
+Therefore, during one half of the year the North Pole of the earth tilts towards the Sun, and during the other half it deviates from it.
 In the first case, summer reigns in the Northern Hemisphere, in the second - winter.
-In the South, of course, the opposite is true.
+In South, of course, everything is the other way around.

 The weather in a particular region of the earth depends on the angle at which the sun's rays fall on a given area of the earth's surface.
-In winter, the low sun illuminates the earth with gliding rays, and in summer they fall vertically.
-Glancing rays heat the Earth's surface less for two reasons.
-First, because the same amount of heat is distributed over a larger area in winter than in summer.
-Secondly, in this case, the rays pass through a thicker layer of air in the earth's atmosphere, which leads to large losses of their thermal energy.
+In winter, the low sun illuminates the earth with sliding rays, and in summer they fall vertically.
+Grazing rays heat the Earth's surface less for two reasons.
+Firstly, because the same amount of heat is distributed over a larger area in winter than in summer.
+Secondly, in this case the rays pass through a thicker layer of air in the earth’s atmosphere, which leads to large losses of their thermal energy.

-The climate is determined not only by the amount of heat entering a particular part of the Earth's surface from the Sun, but also by other factors.
-For example, in the expanses of the seas and in the areas adjacent to them, temperature changes with the change of seasons are not so great.
-On the contrary, in the depths of the continents, the difference between the temperature in winter and summer is much more significant.
-This is due to the fact that the earth cools and heats up much faster than water.
-Another factor that affects the weather is the difference in altitude above sea level.
-As altitude increases, the density of air decreases, and hence its ability to retain heat.
-As a result, the climate in the mountainous regions is much colder than in the plains.
+Climate is determined not only by the amount of heat entering a particular area of the Earth's surface from the Sun, but also by other factors.
+For example, in the vast seas and in the areas adjacent to them, temperature changes with the changing seasons are not so great.
+On the contrary, in the interior of the continents the difference between winter and summer temperatures is much greater.
+This occurs due to the fact that the earth cools and heats up much faster than water.
+Another factor influencing the weather is the difference in altitude above sea level.
+As altitude increases, air density decreases, and therefore its ability to retain heat decreases.
+As a result, the climate in mountainous areas is much colder than in the plains.

 What else to read